nanobus/nanobus/README.md

 ### Data pipelines

-Communicating with other services and Dapr building block is simplified in declarative, composable pipelines.
-Secure API endpoints, transform data, support multiple serialization formats, and apply resiliency policies using configuration.
+Communicating with other services and cloud primitives/building blocks is simplified in declarative, composable pipelines.
+Secure API endpoints, transform data, support multiple serialization formats, and apply resiliency policies using succinct configuration.

 ### Automatic API endpoints with documentation